rinigus/mapbox-gl-qml/api.md

     construct (see http://doc.qt.io/qt-5/qml-coordinate.html and
     http://doc.qt.io/qt-5/qgeocoordinate.html for details).

+* `real `**`mapToQtPixelRatio`** Ratio between logical map and Qt pixel sizes.
+When wishing to add elements on a map which should have a fixed size in relation to other Qt UI elements, use this property to when specifying sizes in map styles.
+For example, when adding icons to the map.

+pixel density of the screen when
+    compared to 96dpi.
+All the map elements will be scaled by this ratio when drawn.
+This allows to use the same style on the screens with the different pixel densities and adjust the scale on fly.
+Note that the minimal `pixelRatio` is set to `devicePixelRatio` used at the map widget construction.

 * `rect `**`margins`** Relative margins that determine position of the center on the map.
 Margins specify the relative active area of the widget and the position of the active area.
 When given by a